Joseph H. Jackson: Philanthropy

-In 1983 Jackson gave $50,000 to Jackson State University to establish the Joseph H. Jackson Fund for a lecture series and scholarship award program.
+In 1983, Jackson gave $50,000 to Jackson State University to establish the Joseph H. Jackson Fund for a lecture series and scholarship award program.
 His additional philanthropy went to schools including Hampton University, Howard University, Edward Waters College, and Meharry Medical College.

 Death

-Joseph Harrison Jackson died on August 18, 1990 at Chicago Osteopathic Hospital in Chicago following a lengthy illness.
-He died at the age of 90 while still serving as pastor of Olivet Baptist Church.[2]
+Joseph Harrison Jackson died on August 18, 1990, aged 90, at Chicago Osteopathic Hospital in Chicago following a lengthy illness.
+At the time of his death, he was still serving as pastor of Olivet Baptist Church.
 He was survived by his wife Maude Thelma Jackson and daughter, Dr. Kenny Jackson Williams.